Offers of Admission

 Scholarship and bursary decisions are made in May.

-All offers of admission and scholarships will be made by May 27, 2021, and students will have until June 1, 2021, to respond.
+All offers of admission and scholarships will be made by May 27, 2022, and you'll have until June 1, 2022, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

 Admission to Alternative Programs